-Measure 1.
-Index of river quality 2.
-River flow How is the Hawkesbury performing?
+- 1. Index of river quality - River flow

 Council has an effective set of indicators for rating the health of the Hawkesbury River.

 • The Sydney Catchment Authority (SCA) is responsible under the Water Catchment Management Act 1998 (NSW) to manage and protect drinking water catchments, supply bulk water and regulate certain activities